A theory of data variability in Neural Network Bayesian inference: Discussion

 \subsection{Acknowledgments}

-We thank Claudia Merger, Bastian Epping, Kai Segadlo and Alexander van Meegen for helpful discussions.
+We thank Claudia Merger, Bastian Epping, Kai Segadlo, Alexander van Meegen and Noah Schürholz for helpful discussions.
 This work was partly supported by the German Federal Ministry for Education and Research (BMBF Grant 01IS19077A to Jülich and BMBF Grant 01IS19077B to Aachen) and funded by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) - 368482240/GRK2416, the Excellence Initiative of the German federal and state governments (ERS PF-JARA-SDS005), and the Helmholtz Association Initiative and Networking Fund under project number SO-092 (Advanced Computing Architectures, ACA).
-Open access publication funded by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) -- 491111487.
+Open access publication funded by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) -- 491111487. \theequation{A\arabic{equation}}\onecolumngrid